sermon: Faith (Part Two)

 Luke 14:25-30 And great multitudes went with Him.
 And He turned and said to them, "If anyone comes to me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.
 And whoever does not bear his cross and come after Me cannot be My disciple.
 For which of you, intending to build a tower, does not sit down first and count the cost, whether he has enough to finish it—lest, after he has laid the foundation, and is not able to finish it, all who see it begin to mock him, saying, 'This man began to build and was not able to finish.'"

 Moses did that.
-If there is anything that Moses teaches us it was that he counted the cost, and his faith in God's Word moved him to see that no sacrifice that he would make was so great that he could fail to break trust with what he heard of God.
-And we can be assured because of what Moses went through that no sacrifice that we are required to make will be greater than anybody else, because Moses has already done it; that there is nothing in this world that we have to give up that can even begin to compare with what God has required of others who have gone before and are now witnesses against us.
+If there is anything that Moses teaches us, it was that he counted the cost, and his faith in God's Word moved him to see that no sacrifice that he would make was so great that he could fail to break trust with what he heard of God.
+And we can be assured because of what Moses went through that no sacrifice that we are required to make will be greater than anybody else's, because Moses has already done it; that there is nothing in this world that we have to give up that can even begin to compare with what God has required of others who have gone before and are now witnesses against us.

 Moses teaches us that though the trail to God's Kingdom is long and difficult, God will always supply the need; that God will give the strength to perform our function, and in the end He will give us many times more in abundance, in honor, in pleasure, than we would otherwise have had had we not followed faith.

 Moses teaches us that the reason so many are worldly is because they have little or no faith.
 Otherwise they would follow John's advice and not love the world.
 The world is a snare.
 You can see it so clearly with Moses.
 Moses' choice has been followed by the witness of what Moses did now for thousands of years.
-If Moses had chosen to stay with Egypt nobody would know him except maybe some archeologists who dig around in the garbage piles of civilization.
-But now there is hardly a person in the Christian world who does not relate to Moses and imagine what is yet in store, what is yet coming for him in terms of honor and abundance and greatness as part of his reward.
-The world is a snare and it eats up our time and our energy and it fills our minds with excitements that are only a passing value.
+If Moses had chosen to stay with Egypt, nobody would know him except maybe some archeologists who dig around in the garbage piles of civilization.
+But now there is hardly a person in the Christian world who does not relate to Moses.
+Imagine what is yet in store, what is yet coming for him in terms of honor and abundance and greatness as part of his reward.
+The world is a snare and it eats up our time and our energy and it fills our minds with excitements that are only of passing value.
 That is its danger.